KasperZutterman/wecount-daily-cron-job/README.md

 The test.js script has the same code as the cron job and can be used to see if the code the cron job executes works.
 It can be run by ```node .\test.js```

 To load all historical data from the telraam API, you should run ```node .\history_data.js```, this iterates over all days (+-2 hours per day) and writes these to their corresponding json file.

+## TODO / optimalisations
+- Convert hardcoded params and paths in a .properties file
+- The [wecount-daily-cron-job](https://github.com/KasperZutterman/wecount-daily-cron-job) files folder should be the same as this files folder.
+- Tweak the timeout intervals to not overload the telraam API.